ryashpal/EHRQC/README.md

 .venv/bin/python -m ehrqc.qc.Plot lab_measurements_explore temp/mimic_lab_measurements.csv temp/mimic_lab_measurements_explore.html
 ```

 This will generate QC plots from the lab measurements data obtained from the `source_path` and save it in the `save_path`.
+If the source csv file is not in a standard format, then a `column_mapping` needs to be provided.

 #### Example Output